-New Zealand restaurants don't always have licences to sell alcohol on their property but you can take your own alcoholic drinks with you.
+NOTE New Zealand restaurants don't always have licences to sell alcohol on their property but you can take your own alcoholic drinks with you.
 Most places charge a small fee to open the bottle for you.
-When you see these initials it B.Y.O = Bring Your Own drink (any alcohol)

-B.Y.O.W = Bring Your Own Wine (only wine)
+When you see these initials it means you can take your own drinks.
+B.Y.O = Bring Your Own drink (any alcohol) B.Y.O.W = Bring Your Own Wine (only wine)